Five Ten Freerider Contact - Women's Review

 Our Analysis and Test Results

-What makes Five Ten Freerider Contacts stand out from other mountain biking shoes is the area of smooth tread on the ball of the foot.
+What makes Five Ten Freerider Contact stand out from other mountain biking shoes is the area of smooth tread on the ball of the foot.
 We were very excited to try out this different type of tread!

-Only part of the shoe has Five Ten usual dot pattern.
+What makes these shoes super unique is the tread on the bottom, only part of the shoe has Five Ten usual dot pattern.
 On the ball of your foot (the part of your foot you want on the pedal) is a smooth rubber.
 We were skeptical about its effectiveness because that part of your foot is where you want most of your grip — our skepticism was not unwarranted.
 We found that our foot consistently slipped off the pedal the first few rides.
 After that, the scarring in the sole helped create some texture, so our foot did not move as often.
 Why wouldn't Five Ten add that texture themselves?
 Five Ten aimed to make this shoe for someone who wants more room for movement on their pedal.
-However, in comparison to the Bontrager Flatline, we found that Contacts scarred much more quickly, making the tread for you.
+However, in comparison to other models we tested, we found that Contacts scarred much more quickly, making the tread for you.
 We also found the slick bottom side to be pretty slippery in wet weather and when we had to hike our bike.
-But if you are looking for a middle grip shoe so that maybe you can graduate to something more grippy, this is perhaps the shoe for you.
+But if you are looking a shoe with medium grip, this is perhaps the shoe for you.